bozdoz/Brilliant-Binder-Spines/README.md

-# test-environment
+# Test Environment
-Test environment with gulp and browsersync
+Test environment with nodejs, gulp, and browsersync.